 Ohav Shalom is fortunate to have a dedicated Board of Trustees who are deeply committed to its mission and purpose.
 Their leadership, combined with the efforts of all our volunteers and our membership involvement, makes Ohav the special place it is.

-President, Co-Chairperson of the Lifelong Learning/Program Committee
+President, Chairperson of the Finance Committee

-1st Vice President, Chairperson of the Life & Legacy and Safety & Security Committees
+Chairperson of the Life & Legacy and Safety & Security Committees

 Ed is a retired OB-GYN physician.
 He and his wife Laura have been members of Ohav Shalom for more than 40 years.
 Both of their daughters, Lisa and Tami, celebrated their b’nai mitzvah at Ohav.
 Ed is committed to optimizing the safety and security of our synagogue and has overseen many enhancements during 2017-18.
 He has also spearheaded the Life & Legacy planned giving program.
 He’s extremely grateful to its founding members who are helping to ensure Ohav’s future is sound.
 Ed also serves on the Federation Board of Governors and the boards of The Daughters of Sarah Nursing Home and the Maimonides Hebrew Day School.